bhrutledge/exploring-venv/slides.md

 and [`.bashrc`](https://github.com/bhrutledge/dotfiles/blob/2b9e35ff6efe3d000dbed6f6b50e04599c49f0a5/.bashrc#L22-L63)
 for an example

+???

+- I used virtualenvwrapper for a long time

 ---
 name: tips
 layout: false

 ## Tips

+--

 Treat venvs as ephemeral

 - Don't manually edit files in the venv
 - Don't try to relocate venvs; recreate them instead
 - Upgrade Python using a new venv
+- Delete with `rm -rf`

+???

+- `virtualenvwrapper` encourages editing venv scripts

+--

 Prefer `venv` over `virtualenv` for Python 3

+--

 Outside of a venv, be explicit about which Python you're using: